-A transom mount allows you to use the 1250 while running with your main engine, but restricts your Sidefinder® coverage to left or right only.
-On the other hand, a trolling motor mount allows you to sweep the Sidefinder® in all directions, but only works when the trolling motor is in the water.
+A transom mount allows you to use the 3310 while running with your main engine, but restricts your Sidefinder[®] coverage to left and right only.
+On the other hand, a trolling motor mount allows you to sweep the Sidefinder[®] in all directions, but only works when the trolling motor is in the water.

 In-hull mounting in fiberglass boats is also an option, but may substantially reduce the SONAR signals.
 This mounting option is most commonly used for optimum high-speed operation or for boats when the transducer cannot be exposed.
-This option will result in the loss of Sidefinder® signals altogether.
+This option will result in the loss of the Sidefinder® signals and boat speed.